LucasSan/JestUnitTest/README.md

 ### Unit Test JEST responsabilites and operations ###

-* centralize all user context in a single point
+* centralize all user contexts in a single point
 * create and handle tests